bonorumetmalorum/game_engine/README.md

 To run the unit tests use the command "cargo test"
-To run the clock count benchmarks use the command "cargo bench" -to view the report the index.html file is located at "/ecs/target/criterion/report/index.html" To run the cache benchamrks use the command "cargo perf" *
+To run the clock count benchmarks use the command "cargo bench" -to view the report the index.html file is located at "/ecs/target/criterion/report/index.html" To run the cache benchmarks use the command "cargo perf" *

 finally to run the physics simulation, which at this point in time is exteremly simple change directory to /phys and "cargo run --release"